-If you have thick shag rugs or fluffy high-pile carpet in your home, you probably know how difficult it can be to get debris out.
+If you have thick rugs or fluffy high-pile carpet in your home, you probably know how difficult it can be to get debris out.
 Some vacuums don't provide enough suction to pick up small debris like sand.
 Others may have heads that are too tall, so they end up gliding over dirt.
 An ideal vacuum for cleaning high-pile carpet should have a brushroll and a turbo brush for agitating carpet fiber and dislodging debris.
 It should also have a surface-type adjustment feature that lets it adapt to better suit your carpet.

-We've tested over 90 vacuums, and below are our recommendations for the best vacuums for high-pile carpet you can buy.
+We've tested over 100 vacuums, and below are our recommendations for the best vacuums for high-pile carpet you can buy.
 These picks were selected based on their performance on both low and high-pile carpet and also their design, feature set, and price.
-For more buying recommendations, take a look at our list of the best vacuums for carpets, the best cordless vacuums, the best Shark vacuums, and the best vacuums.
+For more buying recommendations, look at our lists of the best vacuums for carpets, the best cordless vacuums, the best Shark vacuums, and the best vacuums.